kukicivan/authservice/README.md

 ### Setup environement

-You should have [pip](https://pip.pypa.io/en/stable/installing/) installed.
+`Activate` the virtual environment.
 Then, you can install the dependencies with:

 ```bash
 pip install -r requirements.txt
 ```

-After that, `activate` the virtual environment:

 ### Configure